Slamy/MPEG1_Handbook/README.md

 The tutorials are written with Linux in mind.
 Nevertheless, most of the info is applicable on other systems as well.

+## Open questions

+* How to process 24 FPS video material
+* Why is the seeking not working in the CD-i movie player
+* Pixel aspect ratio with PAL vs NTSC

 ## Prerequisites for the examples

 This handbook provides examples to encode the free short movie [Big Buck Bunny](https://peach.blender.org/).